Hitesh2810/RnD_AI_Parametric_Curve_Fitting/readme.md

 ### Academic Integrity
 - **No Cheating:** All work has been done independently without unauthorized assistance.
 - **No Copying or Plagiarism:** This report and code are completely original.
-- **Proper Citation:** Concepts and equations are based on given assignment data and standard optimization methods.
+- **Proper Citation:** All mathematical models and equations are derived from the assignment prompt.
+Optimization and data-fitting techniques follow standard open-source Python libraries (SciPy, NumPy, and Matplotlib documentation)

 ---